THE PARENTS’ GUIDE TO MODEL UNITED NATIONS

 Model UN committees ebb and flow, jostling student emotions between elation and frustration.
-Bouncing back from set backs in debate is key for success.
-On a larger scale, learning how to react to losing an award is equally as critical for student development.
+Bouncing back from setbacks during debate is key for success.
+On a larger scale, learning how to react to losing an award is equally critical for student development.

 TOPIC SPECIFIC KNOWLEDGE

-After participating in Model UN for a number of years, high school students pickup an large amount of topic-specific knowledge that will benefit their future studies, from developmental economics and micro-financing to educational policy designed to reduce racial tensions.
+After participating in Model UN for a number of years, high school students pick up a large amount of topic-specific knowledge that will benefit their future studies, from developmental economics and micro-financing to educational policy designed to reduce racial tensions.

 WHAT ARE MODEL UN CONFERENCES?

 Model UN conferences are a group of organized breakout-style committees.
 Committees can be small and specialized simulations, like the Editorial Board of the New York Times, or large and broad simulations, like the General Assembly First Committee: Disarmament and International Security.
 Conferences can be hosted by high schools, colleges or universities, non-profits, or other organizations.
 They can be hosted on school campuses, conference hotels, and conference centers, or even online.
 Finally, conferences can be a few hours on one day or as long as five days with over 20 hours of debate time.

 WHAT IS MY SON/DAUGHTER ACTUALLY DOING AT MODEL UN CONFERENCES?